-The emissions from animal husbandry in agriculture did not change significantly; neither did the emissions from consumers (1A4b1).
-The share of the emissions from residential wood stoves increased from 42% for 1A4 in 1990, to 45% in 2006. $PM{2.5}$ emissions are also included in the 2007 submission to UNECE.
-These emissions are calculated as a specific fraction of PM{10} by sector (based on Wesselink et al., 1998).
+The emissions from animal husbandry in agriculture did not change significantly; neither did the emissions from consumers (1A4b1). $PM{2.5}$ emissions are also included in the 2009 submission to UNECE.
+These emissions are calculated as a specific fraction of PM{10} by sector (based on Visschedijk et al., 1998).